Yashnarbek-Samiyev/Yashnarbek-Samiyev/README.md

 #### About Me

-- 🔭 I’m currently working on  InstagramClone and Microservice.
+- 🔭 I’m currently working on Microservice and Insurance DMS platform.
-- 🌱 I’m currently learning FastAPI, Redis
+- 🌱 I’m currently learning Laravel, Redis
 - 👯 I’m looking to collaborate on NEO Insurance Corp.
 - 💬 Ask me about any specific topic you're knowledgeable about
 - 📫 How to reach me: Email: yashnarrbek.samiyev@gmail.com T.me: https://t.me/yashnarsamiyev